 Jaibans Singh

-A military assault code named Operation Blue Star was carried out by the Indian security forces on the holiest Sikh Temple, Harmandir Sahib, over seven days from June, 1, to June, 7, 1984.
+Operation Blue Star was carried out by the Indian security forces on the holiest Sikh Gurdwara, Sri Harmandir Sahib, over seven days from June, 1, to June, 7, 1984.
 It is referred to by the Sikhs as the Teesra Ghallughara (Third Genocide/holocaust of the Sikhs), the first two having taken place in 1746 and 1762 respectively when the Afghans encircled Sikhs, including women and children, and massacred then without remorse.

-Purportedly, the assault was carried out to clear the Temple of Sikh militants led by the religious leader, Sant Jarnail Singh Bhindranwale, who had taken refuge there.
+Purportedly, the attack was carried out to clear the Gurdwara of Sikh militants led by, Sant Jarnail Singh Bhindranwale, who had taken refuge there.
 It was said that the attack was imperative in view of political pressure with members of both houses of Parliament demanding his arrest.

-It is now being argued that there was no case against Sant Bhindranwale in any court and nor was any charge sheet filed against him, hence, such drastic action and unprecedented violence to arrest him was extra-constitutional, Illegal and unwarranted.
+It is argued that there was no case against Bhindranwale in any court and nor was any charge sheet filed against him, hence, such drastic action and unprecedented violence to arrest him was extra-constitutional, Illegal and unwarranted.

-The near total destruction of the holy precincts and the many casualties left a deep negative impact on the psyche of the Sikhs who already harboured great distrust and suspicion against the incumbent Government.
+The near total destruction of the holy precincts and the many casualties left a deep emotional impact on the psyche of the Sikhs who already harboured great distrust and suspicion against the incumbent Congress led Union Government.
+The fall-out was even more drastic and debilitating.

-It is not without reason that the assault is referred to as a holocaust by the Sikhs, total reconciliation continues to evade them even after 36 years of the incident having taken place.
+It is not without reason that the attack is referred to as a holocaust by the Sikhs, total reconciliation continues to evade them even after 39 years of the incident having taken place.

 On 24, April, 1980, Baba Gurbachan Singh, the chief of the Nirankari sect was murdered.
 His sect had, for long, been at loggerheads with the Damdami Taksal headed by Sant Bhindranwale.
 On 9 September 1981, Lala Jagat Narain, the founding editor of the newspaper Punjab Kesari, was murdered.
 He was viewed as a supporter of the Nirankari sect and had written several editorials that had condemned the acts of Bhindranwale.